NerdNu/NerdPerf/README.md

    * `worlds.<worldname>.entities.<type>` - The number of entities of type
      `<type>` in the world named `<worldname>`.

-Counting entities and hoppers is time consuming. `NerdStats` spreads these counting activities over multiple server ticks and imposes a configurable upper limit on the time spent counting in any one tick.
+Counting entities and hoppers is time consuming. `NerdPerf` spreads these counting activities over multiple server ticks and imposes a configurable upper limit on the time spent counting in any one tick.

 No authentication or authorisation of client connections is performed.
-Therefore, it is advisable to configure `NerdStats` to bind `localhost` (the default) rather than an externally accessible IP address if you are concerned about the performance impact of unrestricted statistics queries.
+Therefore, it is advisable to configure `NerdPerf` to bind `localhost` (the default) rather than an externally accessible IP address if you are concerned about the performance impact of unrestricted statistics queries.

 Testing
 -------
-You can test `NerdStats` by using `netcat` to retrieve the JSON object and formatting the object as text using `jq`:
+You can test `NerdPerf` by using `netcat` to retrieve the JSON object and formatting the object as text using `jq`:

 ```